Entrance exam advice for pupils and parents - The King's School Chester

 “Our entrance exam doesn’t have any trick questions and it isn’t designed to catch anyone out.
 We want everyone to perform well and show us what they can do.”

-Mr Millard has shared his top five tips for the entrance exam to help your child feel confident and prepared for a successful day:
+Mr Millard also shared his top five tips for the entrance exam to help your child feel confident and prepared for a successful day:

 1. Work quickly but calmly